synology-community/packer-plugin-spk/.web-docs/components/provisioner/provisioner/README.md

 Include a short description about the provisioner.
 This is a good place to call out what the provisioner does, and any additional text that might be helpful to a user.
 See https://www.packer.io/docs/provisioner/null -->

-The scaffolding provisioner is used to provisioner Packer builds.
+The synopkg provisioner is used to provisioner Packer builds.

 <!-- Provisioner Configuration Fields -->

 **Required**

 - `mock` (string) - The name of the mock string to display.

 <!--
   Optional Configuration Fields